 Once you have rinsed all the dog shampoo off you can dry your dog using just a towel or a hair dryer with the heat setting turned off - if your dog isn't afraid of the dryer!
 If he is simply towel dry it and keep it warm and cosy until it dries fully.

 Just remember, the key thing is your dog's safety so taking it slow, talking to it softly and offering a treat now and again will make it feel much more relaxed.
 Plugging in an Adaptil diffuser before and during the grooming session may also help keep your pup calm.
 Smearing some dog-safe peanut butter or Kong paste on the bathroom wall during bath-time and nail clipping also works a treat for some dogs so use your imagination and try offering your dog something tasty to keep it distracted!

 This will not only take its mind off the grooming but should also keep it still for longer, meaning you can take your time and will be less likely to make any mistakes.

-Finally, if in doubt, don't start clipping away if you don't feel confident enough and just do the best you can to keep your pet as comfortable and matt-free as possible until you are able to book him in to see a professional groomer.
+Finally, if in doubt, don't start clipping away if you don't feel confident enough and just do the best you can to keep your dog as comfortable and matt-free as possible until you are able to book it in to see a professional groomer.